 Keep Their Abilities In Mind.

 Even if your loved one is in pretty good physical and cognitive health, they will still probably get tired more easily than they used to.
 They may also have limitations that mean they can’t move around freely or need to keep social outings short and sweet.
 When brainstorming ideas for possible events, keep your loved one’s abilities in mind, and don’t plan for something they can’t handle.
 Consider taking a walker or wheelchair to conserve their strength even if they don’t use one regularly.

 Tailor It To Their Interest

 Your loved one might not get out as much as they used to, which is why this is the perfect opportunity to help them enjoy some of their favorite activities.
 If they enjoy learning about history or art, take them to a museum.
-If they enjoy sports, take them to see a local team play.
+Do they enjoy sports?
+Take them to see a local team play.
 If they like experiencing new cuisines, take them to a new restaurant.

 Try To Go To Off-Peak Times.

 Dealing with pushy crowds and waiting in line will stress almost anybody out.
 To minimize the stress on both your loved one and yourself, try to go on off-peak days or times to miss the worst of the crowds.
 Also, consider your loved one’s daily routines; for example, many dementia patients are calmer in the daytime than they are in the evenings, which means that a morning or early afternoon outing is your best bet to avoid upsetting them.

 Elderly people are more susceptible to both cold and hot temperatures, which means that inclement weather can make them quite miserable.
 Look ahead to the forecast and try to choose a day for your outing when the weather is nice.
 If you plan to do something outside, have a backup plan ready in case you need to move things indoors because of precipitation or extreme temperatures.